danschultzer/idempotency_plug/README.md

 def scope_idempotency_key(conn, key), do: {conn.assigns.current_user.id, key}
 ```

-Otherwise, you may have a security vulnerability (or conflict) where any user can access another user's cached responses when requests are identical.
+If you do not do this, you may have a security vulnerability (or conflict) where any user can access another user's cached responses when requests are identical.

 ## Customize error response